 ADU Maximum Size

-For an attached ADU, i.e. in your basement, the ADU can be up to 1,200 sq ft, though it may be larger if the existing basement is already larger than 1,200 sq ft.
+For an attached ADU, i.e. in your basement or rear addition, the ADU can be up to 1,200 sq ft, though it may be larger if the existing basement is already larger than 1,200 sq ft.

 ADU Entrance and Parking Requirements